francomanca93/Data-Visualization/README.md

 ### data-visualization folder
 In this folder I learned to generate data sets and create visualization of that data.

-There are three folder more that I will explain it.
+There are three folders more that I will explain it.

 1. The folder **plot_a_line_graph**:
     - I created simple plots with Matplotlib.